Title IX Grievance Procedure - For Employees

 G) Determination Regarding Responsibility

-The Hearing Committee will reach a decision, based on majority vote, on whether the respondent has violated the College policy and provide the decision to the Director of Human for the disciplinary sanction.
+The Hearing Committee will reach a decision, based on majority vote, on whether the respondent has violated the University policy and provide the decision to the Director of Human for the disciplinary sanction.

 - Standard of Proof